 Finding the Best Places to Retire Since 2006!

-Overview: Palisade is nestled along the Colorado River in rugged western Colorado.
-Nourished by a temperate climate and a 182 day growing season, it is a quiet farming community surrounded by peach orchards, truck farms and a growing number of vineyards.
+Palisade is nestled along the Colorado River in rugged western Colorado.
+Nourished by a temperate climate and a 182 day growing season, it is a peaceful farming community surrounded by peach orchards, truck farms, vineyard, and it has an up and coming, award-winning wine scene.

 And with the striking Colorado National Monument (a series of canyons and red rocks) to the west, the The Tilman Bishop State Wildlife Area to the south and the Grand Mesa National Forest to the east, Palisade is also an outdoor adventure hub, popular with campers, fishermen, bicyclers, rafters, cross country skiers and hikers.
-In fact, three thousand miles of hiking and biking trails are right next door.
-The town claims a brewery, a distillery and award-winning wineries.
-Downtown has one and two story buildings with locally owned retailers and a burgeoning arts community.
+In fact, 3,000 miles of hiking and biking trails are right next door.
+Downtown has one and two story buildings with locally owned shops, art galleries, eateries, a brewery, a distillery and more.
 The Blue Pig Gallery and the Twisted Brick host events and art demonstrations.
 Neighborhoods are well kept but without many trees and are dotted with ranch ramblers and bungalows.

 Age 45 or Better: 42%